muratk5n/thirdwave/en/README.md

 Microwave oven based thermochemical water splitting paper says "at 700 W, a temperature of 600 Celcius could be reached..
 At this power, the highest oxygen and hydrogen yields were [obtained]".
-700 W is not that crazy number.
+700 W is not a crazy number.

 [[-]](https://www.mdpi.com/1996-1073/15/9/3044/pdf)